w3c/wcag-act-rules/content/index.md

 * [HTML page language is valid](/standards-guidelines/act/rules/html-page-lang-valid-bf051a/)
 * [HTML page lang and xml:lang attributes have matching values](/standards-guidelines/act/rules/html-page-lang-xml-lang-match-5b7ae0/)

-## List of Proposed WCAG 2 Test Rules
+## Proposed Test Rules

-The following is a list of proposed test rules.
-These will be moved to the list of published test rules when they have one or more implementations.
+Proposed test rules will be published when they have at least one implementation and are approved by the AGWG.

 * [`aria-*` attribute is defined in WAI-ARIA](/standards-guidelines/act/rules/aria-attr-defined-5f99a7/)
 * [Element with `aria-hidden` has no focusable content](/standards-guidelines/act/rules/aria-hidden-no-focusable-content-6cfa84/)